Projects

 2. My Role

-Project Lead and Core Researcher.
-I formulated the theoretical mathematical foundation of the AGGOA algorithm, defining the dynamic transition coefficient based on gradient magnitude and cost oscillation.
-I then transitioned this theory into practice by prototyping the algorithm in Python using PyTorch, and conducting rigorous comparative experiments (AGGOA vs. Adam vs. NAG) on Convolutional Neural Networks (CNNs) using the CIFAR-10 dataset to quantitatively prove improvements in convergence speed and divergence mitigation.
+Project lead and core researcher.
+Formulated the mathematical foundation of AGGOA — defining the dynamic transition coefficient based on gradient magnitude and cost oscillation.
+Prototyped the algorithm in Python with PyTorch and ran comparative experiments (AGGOA vs. Adam vs. NAG) on Convolutional Neural Networks.
+Currently analyzing convergence curves across 3 optimizer configurations to quantify improvements in training stability and speed.

 Cross-Platform Ecosystem & API Integration